 - Get yourself a medium bowl and stir together the oats, cocoa powder, baking powder and salt.

-- I would recommend serving with a splash of milk, an extra drizzle of peanut butter and a hot drink, it makes beautiful chocolatey milk as you eat!
-My husband loves to tuck into his like a brownie but either way is great.
-Eat whilst it is still warm or reheat slices in an oven preheated to 180C/350F for about 10 minutes or until warmed through.
+- We would recommend serving with a splash of milk, an extra drizzle of peanut butter and a hot drink, it makes beautiful chocolatey milk as you eat!

 - This would be perfect to serve at a weekend or celebratory brunch or even as a delicious afternoon or after dinner snack!

 Yes, substitute the milk for non dairy milk, use a flax egg instead of the egg and make sure you use maple syrup or agave syrup, not honey.
 The texture would be different with the flax egg, but it should work just fine.